jtoty/Libftest/README.md

 The script will do the following tests :
 - Check if the author file exists
 - Check content of the author file
+- Check if libft.h exists
+- Check norme of libft.h
 - Check if the Makefile file exists
 - Check rules in Makefile
 - Check compilation's flag in Makefile